My Cart

 Throughout the Christmas period, you can find in Iceland an ever-popular fixture of the festive calendar: Christmas markets.
 But just like everything else that happens at Christmas in Iceland, these are a little unique.

-In the heart of central Reykjavík, at Ingólfstorg, the Christmas spirit is alive and enchanting.
+In the heart of central Reykjavík, at Austurvöllur-Ingólfstorg suares, the Christmas spirit is alive and enchanting.
 Wooden huts, shimmering lights, and the scent of warm drinks and roasted almonds create a festive mood.
 The highlight is the beutifully lit-up ice rink.
-For an entry fee of 1490 ISK, which includes skates and a helmet, visitors can enjoy ice skating, while children under six years old are welcomed free of charge.
+For a small entry fee, which includes skates and a helmet, visitors can enjoy ice skating, while children under six years old are welcomed free of charge.

 Even if you don't skate, the atmosphere, filled with Christmas tunes and the aroma of almonds, is captivating.
-This ice rink, particularly loved by children, is open daily from the 1st to the 23rd of December, from 12 PM to 10 PM, and additional opening on the 26th of December: 12 PM to 8 PM, 31st of December: 12 PM to 4 PM.
+This ice rink, particularly loved by children.
+The venue is open on November 30 and December 1 from 1 PM to 8 PM, on December 7–8 from 1 PM to 8 PM, on December 14–15 from 1 PM to 8 PM, on December 19–20 from 4 PM to 8 PM, on December 21–22 from 12 PM to 9 PM, and on December 23 from 2 PM to 11 PM.
+Additionally, it will be open on December 26 from 12 PM to 8 PM and on December 31 from 12 PM to 4 PM.

 Christmas market in Heiðmörk

-Alternatively, at the Heiðmörk Nature Reserve, 15 minutes by car from downtown.
+Alternatively, Jólamarkaður í Heiðmörk at the Heiðmörk Nature Reserve, 15 minutes by car from downtown.
 Nestled amidst a picturesque woodland, blanketed in snow, this idyllic spot becomes a haven for the Christmas market each weekend throughout Advent.

 The market is small but brims with festivity.
 You'll find an array of local crafts available for purchase, perfect for unique gifts.
 Additionally, this is the ideal place to select your Christmas tree.
 The Reykjavík Forest Service ensures that each tree sale is sustainable and environmentally friendly, adding to the charm of this festive experience.
-The market is open every Advent weekend from 12 PM to 5 PM.
+The market is open from the 30th of November on every Advent weekend from 12 PM to 5 PM.

 Christmas Village in Hafnarfjordur

-Hafnarfjörður, next to Reykjavik, known for its elfin and volcanic heritage, hosts a vibrant Christmas market in its 'Town of Christmas'.
+Hafnarfjörður, next to Reykjavik, known for its elfin and volcanic heritage, hosts a vibrant Christmas market in its 'Town of Christmas or Jólaþorpið í Hafnarfirði.
 Celebrating over 20 years, this festive hub features wooden cabins selling crafts, treats, and decorations, surrounded by a splendid Christmas tree.
 Enjoy horse carriage rides, live music, and a unique festive atmosphere in this enchanting Icelandic town.

 The festive scene has been enriched by the addition of an ice rink, conveniently located next to the library.
-For an entrance fee of 1500 ISK, it welcomes visitors from 4 PM to 9 PM on weekdays, 12 PM to 9 PM on Saturdays, and 12 PM to 6 PM on Sundays.
+For a small entrance fee, it welcomes visitors from 4 PM to 9 PM on weekdays, 12 PM to 9 PM on Saturdays, and 12 PM to 6 PM on Sundays.

 As for the Christmas Market, it's open every Friday from 5 PM to 8 PM.
 Saturdays and Sundays see the market bustling from 1 PM to 6 PM during Advent.
 On the 23rd of December, the final day of the Christmas village, the market extends its hours from 1 PM to 9 PM, offering ample time to soak in the festive atmosphere.